Cosaki24/SigmaAssessment/README.md

 - Swagger Documentation for Development environment

 ## Things to be implemented
+- Separate create and update candidate feature, each into its own endpoint to avoid confusion
 - Addition of more endpoints to return candidate information after querying (GetAllCandidates, GetCandidateByEmail, DeleteCandidate)
 - Api authentication